tedchain/tedchain-technology/README.md

 This ensures every asset creation and destruction is recorded through an account in the system.
 This means however that at least one account must be able to have a negative balance.
 Usually, a special account is used to do so, and the ability to create a negative balance on an account requires special permissions.

-Tip: :ref:`Third-party asset issuance accounts <third-party-issuance-accounts>` are allowed to have negative balances.
+Tip: `Third-party asset issuance accounts <third-party-issuance-accounts>` are allowed to have negative balances.

 Aliases (``/aka/<name>/``)
 --------------------------